ShinhwanKang/BeGin/docs/040/common.rst

 Therefore, users only have to implement novel parts of their methods.

 ..
 Similar to the ``DGLBasicIL``,
-According to the graph problems (e.g., node-, link-, and graph-level), framework codes of ``trainer`` users extend are different as follows:
+According to the graph problems (e.g., node-, link-, and graph-level), codes of ``trainer`` users extend are different as follows:

 .. toctree::
     :maxdepth: 1